 But like any good technology product, the solution to one problem, only served to generate a new problem (or opportunity depending on your point of view).
-In this case, it generated a new set of problems that require the expansion of the self-service data concept.
+Actually in this case, it generated a new set of problems that require the expansion of the self-service data concept.

 For a few years you suffered again in this situation and then a bunch of self-service ETL tools appeared.
 Some were SaaS ETL tools and others were entirely new creations called Data Wrangling tools.
 Solutions like Trifacta and Paxata lead the pack in this space today.
 Now all of a sudden you no longer had to wait for IT to do basic data quality and data integration.
 Self-service had progressed to the next level of sophistication.
 And that lasted a few years until the next problem appeared on the horizon.

 Then, one day, some random executive asks you to generate a report that combines not only data you are familiar with, but data that you will have to get from some other department or some other business unit.
 The problem is that you don’t even know where to find this data.
-So you start asking around and your request ends up with some data steward who tells you that they think they can help you, but only after a long delay when they finally get through the 20 other executive level requests.
-And voila, you are back to the exact same position you were in before—in the queue, waiting on someone else.
+So you start asking around and your request ends up with some data steward who tells you that she thinks she can help you, but after she gets back from vacation and after she gets through the 20 other executive level requests.
+And voila, you are back to the exact same position you were in before.
+In the queue, waiting on someone else.

-Now the next level in self-service has arrived, which is the ability to go to a data catalog and search for the exact data you need without having to count on the “tribal-knowledge” of people within the organization who happen to know where to find the data you need to do your job.
-Ultimately this will evolve as well but with integration up and down the self-service stack.
-This will enable a business analyst to search for data without asking for help.
-They can look at different potential data sources based on profiling information that presents quality statistics as well as ratings and reviews.
-They can also choose the data they need for their project, using a data wrangling tool to integrate it themselves and finally use a data visualization tool to create pretty charts and graphs.
-All with the goal of enabling true end-to-end, data self-service.
+Now the next level in self-service has arrived, the ability to go to a data catalog and search for the exact data you need without having to count on so called “tribal-knowledge” of people within the organization who happen to know where to find the data you need to do your job.
+Ultimately this will evolve as well but with integration up and down the self-service stack so a business analyst will be able to search for data without asking for help, look at different potential data sources and based on profiling information that presents quality statistics as well as ratings and reviews, they can chose the data they need for their project, then using a data wrangling tool to integrate it themselves and finally use a data visualization tool to create pretty charts and graphs.
+All with the goal of enabling true end to end, data self service.

 Now if only I could fries with that!